Abhi39054/PyEssential/CONTRIBUTING.md

 If you find a bug in the code:

-1.  **Search Existing Issues:** Check the [Issues page](https://github.com/YourUser/PyEssentials/issues) to see if the bug has already been reported.
+1.  **Search Existing Issues:** Check the [Issues page](https://github.com/YourUser/PyEssential/issues) to see if the bug has already been reported.
 2.  **Open a New Issue:** If not reported, open a new issue.
 3.  **Provide Details:** Clearly describe the bug, including:
-    * The version of `PyEssentials` you are using.
+    * The version of `PyEssential` you are using.
     * Your Python version.
     * **Steps to reproduce** the error.
     * The expected behavior versus the actual behavior.